altdesktop/python-dbus-next/README.md

 [Documentation](https://python-dbus-next.readthedocs.io/en/latest/).

-*This project is in the early stages of development and the public api is unstable*

 python-dbus-next is a Python library for DBus that aims to be a fully featured high level library primarily geared towards integration of applications into Linux desktop and mobile environments.

 Desktop application developers can use this library for integrating their applications into desktop environments by implementing common DBus standard interfaces or creating custom plugin interfaces.